Skip to content

 • Clone this repository.

-• For docker container execution, you need a docker engine, with docker compose CLIs, Colima or Minikube and docker-ce engine.
+• For docker container execution, you need a docker engine, with docker compose CLIs.
+As an option, we can use Colima or Minikube with docker-ce engine.

-Three choices: Colima with Kubernetes, Minikube or docker compose, for each of those environment see the next section and for Flink Kubernetes operator deployment and configuratuin see the dedicated chapter.
+For each of those environment, see the next sections and for Flink Kubernetes operator deployment and configuratuin see the dedicated k8s deployment chapter.

 Colima with Kubernetes